 4 times table

-If your child knows the 2 times table, you can work out the answers by doubling the answers from the 2 times table (if 5 x 2 is 10, then 5 x 4 must be 20!).
+The number rules your child will have picked up from the 2 times table will come in very handy here.
+While using a number grid, show them visually how they can work out the answers for any multiple of 4 by doubling the answers from the 2 times table.
+For example, if 5 x 2 is 10, then 5 x 4 must be 20.

 5 times table

 Similar to the 2 times table, use the 100 square grid to help your child understand the pattern of the 5 times table.

 Point out that all answers in the table will either end in a 5 or a 0.
 Or, for a more creative approach, the 5 times table has a nice rhythm to it… It can be very catchy to say aloud!
 Why not make the table into a rhythmic chant?

 For more experienced tablers: if you know the 10 times table, you can halve answers to give you those for the 5 times table.
 For example, if 6 x 10 = 60, then 6 x 5 = 30.

 6 times table